 - Customer case studies

-- Application-specific web landing pages
+- Application-specific pillar pages

 The following guidelines discuss how to create white papers.